AdaCore/gnatstudio/docs/users_guide/debugging.rst

 alias, the real command is sent to the debugger through :command:`execute_alias`.

 The real work is done by `debugger_commands`.
-If the you execute the :command:`alias` command, it defines a new alias.
+If you execute the :command:`alias` command, it defines a new alias.
 Otherwise, if you type the name of an alias, we want to execute that alias.
-Otherwise, we let the underlying debugger handle that command.
+And if not, we let the underlying debugger handle that command.

 After you copied this example in the :file:`$HOME/.gps/plug-ins` directory,